drandrewthomas/Parth3D-experiments/ufo_3d_p5js/readme.md

 # Interactive 3D models in a web page using P5.js

-Here you find a code example from [Parth3D.co.uk](https://parth3d.co.uk/) that shows how to load OBJ 3D files, saved from software such as by Blender, in a web page using [P5.js](https://p5js.org).
+Here you find a code example from [Parth3D.co.uk](https://parth3d.co.uk/) that shows how to load OBJ 3D files, saved from software such as [Blender](https://www.blender.org), in a web page using [P5.js](https://p5js.org).
 The example is interactive with a UFO that reacts to mouse clicking or touching.

 [You can see the code running at Github.io in your web-browser by clicking here.](https://drandrewthomas.github.io/Parth3D-experiments/ufo_3d_p5js/)